 Congratulations on your son’s membership in the Order of the Arrow, or “OA,” the national honor society of the Boy Scouts of America.
 The Order’s first purpose is to recognize those, like your son, who are chosen by his peers as one who exemplifies the Scout Oath and Law in his daily life.
 Through that recognition, the Order causes others to conduct themselves in a way that warrants similar recognition.
 The OA has enjoyed a long history of service.

 The induction ceremony, called the Ordeal, is the first step toward full membership in the Order.
 During the experience, candidates maintain silence, receive small amounts of food, work on camp improvement projects, and sleep apart from other campers.
 The entire experience is designed to teach significant values.
 All candidates for membership must complete the Ordeal.
-Our lodge conducts three Ordeals each year, see the Ordeal page for dates, registration, and other details.
+Our lodge conducts three Ordeals each year, see our 2018 Ordeal guide for dates, registration, and other details.

 After 10 months of service as an Ordeal member and fulfilling certain requirements, a member may take part in the Brotherhood ceremony, which places further emphasis on the ideals of Scouting and the Order.
 Completion of this ceremony signifies full membership in the Order.